Show understanding of recursion

 What is Recursion?

 Recursion is a powerful programming technique where a function calls itself within its own definition.
 It's a way to solve problems by breaking them down into smaller, self-similar subproblems.
-A recursive function has a base case and a recursive step.
+A recursive function has a base case and a recursive case.

 Key Concepts